top of page

 • You didn’t mask enough → add a paper/plastic frame around the stencil.

-Best Spray Paint for Stencils (simple answer)
+Best Spray Paint for Stencils (Simple Answer)

-Montana 94 because it’s a low-pressure can designed for controlled output and a smooth valve feel.
+For customers who want the easiest control and cleaner edges: Montana 94 because it’s a low-pressure can designed for controlled output and a smooth valve feel.

 Comments